Every January and February 1st and 3rd Thursdays

 Substitute positions are available.

 Our weekly Kids Thrive! is just for youth.
 Similar to adult participants, our youth build skills and relationships that empower them to thrive.
 Kids Thrive! is for 1st - 8th grade and is for all participants - Leaders, Allies, and volunteers.
-A limited number of spots are also available for students whose parents do not participate in Thrive yet.

 Volunteer Assistant positions are available for adults 18 and over.